stvnrlnd/dotfiles/README.md

 I first got the idea for starting this project from [Dries Vints](https://github.com/driesvints) and by visiting the [Github does dotfiles](https://dotfiles.github.io/) project.
 Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
 [Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
 Thanks to [@denysdovhan](https://github.com/denysdovhan) for [their awesome Zsh theme](https://github.com/denysdovhan/spaceship-prompt)!
 And lastly, I'd like to thank [Maxime Fabre](https://twitter.com/anahkiasen) for [their excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a [`Brewfile`](./Brewfile) and [Mackup](https://github.com/lra/mackup).

-In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
+In general, I'd like to thank every single person who open-sources their dotfiles for their effort to contribute something to the open-source community.
 Your work means the world! :earth_africa: :heart: